devongovett/qunit-cli/readme.md

 ## Usage

-To use this module, first install it using npm
+There are two ways to use qunit-cli:

+1. Include it at the top of your test files.
+First, install the module using npm.

         npm install qunit-cli

-Now, you can use it in two ways:

-1. Include it at the top of your test files.
+    And now, require it in your test files:

         if (typeof QUnit == 'undefined') // if your tests also run in the browser...
             QUnit = require('qunit-cli');